Removing kube-proxy

 An example of support replacement of kube-proxy is a custom deployment of Cilium with “strict” kube-proxy replacement.

 In this specific situation, you would ideally remove kube-proxy before any pods are scheduled in the cluster.
-To achieve this, remove the kube-proxy DaemonSet from the kube-system namespace:
+To achieve this, you can provision your cluster without kube-proxy: